rossalexander/rossalexander/README.md

 - 👋 Hi, I’m @rossalexander
 - 👀 I’m interested in all things PHP, Laravel, Vue, C#, and IOT.
-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently learning about Machine Learning.
 - 💞️ I’m looking to collaborate on open-source projects that aim to make the world a better place.
 - 📫 How to reach me: hello@rossalexander.dev